studentkittens/lncs-pandoc/paper.md

 of services and applications with password authentication and the amount of passwords to remember increases continuously.
 Unfortunately in many cases the chosen passwords aren't secure enough.
 Which means they can be cracked e.g. by dictionary attacks.
-But even if you have chosen a secure password there are other risks e.g. the service it is for could leak it.
+A statistic of choosen passwords in 2013 shows the password *123456* as most used one [@statista].
+But even if you have chosen a secure password there are other risks.
+For example the service it is for could leak it.
 At this point two factor authentication could be a security improvement.
 Two-factor authentication in general consists of something you know and something you have.
 The YubiKey is a hardware token for two-factor authentication.
 It's the physical